andGarc/match.mentor/README.md

 ```bash
 streamlit run Main.py
 ``````

+## Contributing
+### Reporting Issues
+If you encounter any issues or have suggestions for improvements, please [open an issue](https://github.com/andGarc/match.mentor/issues).
+Provide a clear and detailed explanation of the problem, and if possible, include steps to reproduce it.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.